Do you have a mural, or other piece of public art going up in your town?

 Then, you guessed it, a week or two later – because LinkedIn is stickier and content lasts longer – upload a short version of your horizontal time-lapse mural video as another post to your LI Page.

 I used to see excellent engagement for video on LinkedIn.
 That’s dropped off some, but it’s always a good idea to mix up your media on social – link posts, text-only posts, video, images, audio.
 Different people like to absorb information in different ways.

 Can you think of other ideas to promote a new mural on social media?
 Give me a shout about it, down in the comments.

-(If you like this post, please consider subscribing to the blog via RSS feed or by email – the email signup box is on the right sidebar near the Search box.
+(If you like this post, please consider subscribing to the blog via RSS feed or by email – the email signup box is on the right sidebar near the Search box on desktop, or at the bottom of the page on mobile.
 Thanks!)